tomaszpach/Rick-and-Morty-API/README.md

 app.listen(9000);
 ```

 The choice of your server software isn’t important either.
-Since Create React CharactersCards is completely platform-agnostic, there’s no need to explicitly use Node.
+Since Create React CharacterCard is completely platform-agnostic, there’s no need to explicitly use Node.

-The `build` folder with static assets is the only output produced by Create React CharactersCards.
+The `build` folder with static assets is the only output produced by Create React CharacterCard.

 However this is not quite enough if you use client-side routing.
 Read the next section if you want to support URLs like `/todos/42` in your single-page app.